Beyond The Classroom

 I also built something into the controller's software that I am particularly proud of.
 If you flip one specific switch on the controller before plugging it in, the device changes its behaviour entirely: instead of appearing on the computer as a game controller, it appears as an editable storage drive.
 This means I can update settings, adjust sensitivity, and change any part of the configuration without ever opening the hardware and without needing any special tools.
 It was a small design decision, but it made ongoing development and maintenance dramatically cleaner.

 Later in the build, I noticed that the wiring running from one of the handles was starting to show signs of stress.
 Every time I moved the throttle to full power and back, the same point in the wire was bending sharply.
 If I had left it, the wire would eventually have broken at that point.
 Instead, I redesigned the way the wires were routed so that the tension was spread across three separate sections rather than concentrated at one.
-I worked that solution out entirely on my own, without looking anything up.
 The wiring has been running without issue ever since.

 The Finished Result